Desperate Search: Production

-Although the director, Joseph H. Lewis was offered the opportunity to do location shooting, almost all of the film takes place on MGM's back lot.
-Selected scenes of the earlier Captains of the Clouds film are used, matching the action shot on the studio stage.
+Although authentic props are shown in Desperate Search, including a Douglas DC-3, most of the aerial scenes are composed of stock footage.
+Although director Joseph H. Lewis was offered the opportunity to shoot on location, almost all of the film takes place on MGM's backlot.
+Selected scenes from Captains of the Clouds (1942) are used, matching the action shot on the studio stage.